Psst. Hey, you. Yeah, you. Get a liberal arts education. All the cool kids are doing it. https://R...

 Galesburg, IL 61401-4999

-Knox College Health & Counseling Services are here to assist your student in maintaining or improving their overall wellness.
+Knox College Health and Counseling Services are here to assist your student in maintaining or improving their overall wellness.
 This is an important time in your student's life to learn and we encourage family members to become familiar with our processes so that they may assist their student in gaining the knowledge they need to be healthy adults.

 Can I schedule an appointment for my student?